root3nl/SupportApp/README.md

 ## Introduction
 The Support app is a macOS menu bar app built for organizations to:
 * Help users and helpdesks to see basic diagnostic information at a glance and proactively notify them to easily fix small issues.
-* Offer shortcuts to easily access support channels or other company resources such as a website or a file server
+* Offer shortcuts to easily access support channels, company resources such as websites, applications or file servers
 * Give users a modern and native macOS app with your corporate identity

 The app is developed by Root3, specialized in managing Apple devices.
 Root3 offers managed workplaces, consultancy and support for organizations to get the most out of their Apple devices and is based in The Netherlands (Halfweg).